FedericoDiMarzo/GravityDrumMachine/README.md

    *Polyrhythms*

-   * The software can simulate more than a galaxy at the same time, everyone associated with his own time signature.
+   * The software can simulate more than a galaxy at the same time, each associated with his own time signature.
 This will result in the capability of generating a universe sounding as every kind of **polyrhythm**, whith the possibility of the superposition of **linear** and **non-linear** behaviours with the addition of moving balls by the user.